What is in this leaflet

 KISQALI tablets can be taken with or without food.

-However, do not eat pomegranate or grapefruit, or drink pomegranate or grapefruit juices during your treatment with KISQALI.
+However, do not eat grapefruit (or drink grapefruit juice), pomelos, star-fruit, or Seville oranges during your treatment with KISQALI.

 How long to take it